nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* is tech-savvy
+* is a manager of food-chain services
-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of staff
+* has a need to manage staff schedules
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: It can be complicated and tedious for managers of such food chain services to manually keep track of their staff information, schedules, working hours, and salaries.
+Staff’d provides a central management system of staff that allows for easy and intuitive tracking and handling of the aforementioned data.

 ### User stories